NBA trade deadline sees Irving, Durant bolster West teams

 Minnesota got Mike Conley and Nickeil Alexander-Walker from Utah, along with three second-round picks.

-The Lakers made yet another move Thursday, sending center Thomas Bryant to Denver for Davon Reed and three second-round picks.
+The Lakers made yet another move Thursday, sending center Thomas Bryant to Denver and getting back Davon Reed and a second-round pick from the Nuggets.
 Bryant, who started 25 games and is averaging 12.1 points, could be a good backup to two-time NBA MVP Nikola Jokic.

+The other team in Los Angeles was also busy.
+The Clippers landed Bones Hyland from Denver for two second-round picks as the third team in the swap with the Lakers and Nuggets, and acquired center Mason Plumlee from Charlotte for point guard Reggie Jackson and a 2028 second-round draft pick in another deal.

 San Antonio added more assets to its rebuilding project by trading center Jakob Poeltl back to the Toronto Raptors for Khem Birch plus a first-round pick in the 2024 draft and a pair of second-round selections.